paghdalyogesh/Javascript/Javascript Interview Questions.md

 - Server-Side JavaScript (SSJS) - an extended version of JavaScript that enables back-end access to databases, file systems, and servers
 - Core JavaScript -- the base JavaScript language

+### 23. What is difference between View state and Session state?
+"View state" is specific to a page in a session.
+"Session state" is specific to a user or browser that can be accessed across all pages in the web application.